ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/priorExperience.md

 I recently bought an asus laptop which is running Windows

- Ive mostly used Windows for most of my life ive had more experience with it and i know my way round it compared to other operating systems
+ Ive mostly used Windows for most of my life ive had more experience with it and know my way round it better compared to other operating systems

  I have experience using MacOS i owned a macbook for a couple years but decided to back to windows because  of better services and app avaliablity compared to any other OS